 The writers behind this newsletter.

-With two decades of experience teaching philosophy, I write about the philosophical questions raised by everyday life.
-Brought to you by whatever I'm reading, midlife, friendships, three kids, a supportive spouse, puer tea, and vanilla lattes.
+I write about the philosophical questions raised by everyday life.
+Brought to you by two decades of experience teaching philosophy, whatever I'm reading, the view from midlife, good friends, three kids, a supportive spouse, and tea.

 You can find recent issues that have been published by this newsletter on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.